GDP, output and expenditures; value, Quarterly National Accounts

 Status of the figures:

-Data of the final estimate of 2024q4 and the year 2024 have been added to this table.
+Data of the final estimate of 2026 first quarter have been added to this table.
+Following revision policy, time series of the sector accounts are revised (annual revision).

 When will new figures be published?